Retirement Sentiments That

 The days of toil and stress will soon be long gone.

-Tom has worked almost all his life so that he
+Tom has worked almost all his life so that he can play.

 Does he want to go back to work?